Altering Heft

 No surprise that "standard" components will give a "standard" swingweight.

 But, when we add 1.5 inches to the length, the swingweight jumps to D-9.
 (Check with the sensitivity tables; 6 swingweight points per inch times 1.5 inches is 9 points.)
-So we have to do things to reduce the swingweight by at least 9 points.
+To get to D-1, we have to do things to reduce the swingweight by about 8 points.
 Let's look at the different ways we could accomplish the design:

 Lighter Clubhead